 Diwali is the Festival of Lights and is known by different names in India.
 This festival symbolizes the victory of righteousness and the lifting of spiritual darkness.
-In India, it is considered to be the most auspicious festival and everyone goes crazy!
-Religious rituals, shopping for themselves, gifting friends and families, distributing sweets, and everything else that makes a festival the best time of the year.
+In India, it is considered to be the most auspicious festival and we all love it!
+Practicing religious rituals, shopping for ourselves, gifting friends and families, distributing sweets, and everything else that makes a festival the best time of the year.
 (Psst!
 If you plan to shop, don’t forget to use these Diwali offers to make shopping easy on the pocket.)

 Have you ever thought which is correct?

 Well, both are.
 They both come from the same word!
 Let us take a look at what are the other names given to this festival of lights!

 Meaning of Diwali